ElisaLegnani/PhotorealisticRendering/README.md

 ### Install from git repository

-Clone this repository with the commands:
+You can both download this repository from [GitHub](https://github.com/ElisaLegnani/PhotorealisticRendering) or clone it running in the command line:

 ```sh
 $ git clone https://github.com/ElisaLegnani/PhotorealisticRendering.git
 $ cd PhotorealisticRendering